simplesamlphp/simplesamlphp-module-riak/docs/simplesamlphp-riak.md

 Then: With your browser go to => https://simplesamlphp_machine/simplesaml/module.php/cron/croninfo.php

-And copy the cron's sugestion:
+And copy the cron's suggestion:

 	-------------------------------------------------------------------------------------------------------------------
 	Cron is a way to run things regularly on unix systems.